mdrahmed/cheatsheets/tmux/README.md

 # Description of the tmux-old and tmux-new
 `tmux-new` is cheatsheet while working with the new `.tmux.conf` file.
+[Trust me, I made super fast and easy moves]

 `tmux-old` is the built-in tmux configuration cheatsheet